Major Parks and Gardens

 Entry Free; open daily

-Best time to visit November to February — peak rose blooming season
+Best time to visit November to February for peak rose bloom

-Rose varieties Over 1,500 plants — mostly modern varieties including miniatures
+Rose varieties Over 1,500 plants, mostly modern varieties including miniatures, climbers and standards

-Facilities Benches, adjacent playground, sports field; parking available
+Facilities Benches, adjacent playground and sports fields; parking available nearby

 Where to Learn More

-Rotorua NZ — Public Places and Spaces — visitor guide to Rotorua’s public parks and gardens.
+Rotorua NZ: visitor information on Rotorua’s public parks and gardens.

 Frequently Asked Questions